13 Popular Types of Pigeons in Asia

 The rock pigeon is a medium-sized bird with a wingspan of 25–27 inches and a weight of about 12 ounces.
 This bird often has a gray appearance with two distinctive black stripes on its wings.

-These birds have shimmering green and purple on their chest and neck, and their head is a darker color than their wings.
+These birds have shimmering green and purple on their chest and neck, and their head is darker than their wings.
 They also have a unique black band on their tail and outer wing feather web.

 Although most wild rock pigeons look quite similar, the domestic pigeon descended from this species.
 There are many different breeds of these birds, and they come in various colors.